ortizimo/Windows-10-Security-Paranoid_Mode-2021/README.md

 		This can save memory on low memory systems

 ==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==
 Important!
-Do not disable any Antivirus or security program!
+DO NOT disable any Antivirus or security program!
 ==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==*==